A shortened version of the chapter by Ronnie Calvin RM in Lakeland’s Mining Heritage

 At Borrowdale, Stainmoor, it was worked at many localities in the lower carboniferous series, and in the westphalian Argill coalfield.
 Here coal was worked by adits on the north bank of Argill Beck, where it is said to have been nearly four feet thick.
 A trial pit was sunk in 1946 and two feet of coal, overlain by siltstone, was proved.
 The last small working in this area was an adit, now collapsed, where coal up to seven feet thick was said to have been worked.
 Mining ceased in 1946.

-For information and photos on the collieries between Wigton and Aspatria visit the Bolton Loop website
+For information and photos on the collieries between Wigton and Aspatria visit Bolton Loop on the Cumbria Railways website

 An eighteenth century Westmorland colliery : Graham Brooks, CWAAS Transactions, 2010